Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 axolotl train config.yml
 ```

-The training process typically takes several hours depending on your hardware and dataset size.
+The training process typically takes several hours on my machine, generally depending on your hardware and dataset size.
 During training, you can monitor progress in real-time through wandb, which provides comprehensive telemetry and visualization of the training process.
 This real-time monitoring is useful for detecting issues early (like learning rate problems, hardware overheating) and for understanding how well the model is learning from your conversational data.